 54F

-Capital gain from capital asset sale other than that of a residential house
+Capital gains exemption from sale of capital assets other than residential house

 A Closer Look at the Tax Exemptions